dl9pf/meta-codechecker/README.md

 # meta-codechecker

-A Layer to support CodeChecker as a frontent to clang static analysis
+A Layer to support CodeChecker as a frontend to clang static analysis

 ## usage

 This layer exposes a bbclass and the recipes needed to support inclusion of the tooling.
 Note that meta-clang is a requirement.

-### In a recipe enable:
+### enable codechecker feature:

+    In e.g. conf/local.conf
+    DISTRO_FEATURES_append += " codechecker"

-To enable the layer within a single recipe, do add
+To enable the layer within a single recipe, add to the bitbake recipe

     inherit codechecker

-    CODECHECKER_ENABLED = "1"
+### globally enable codechecker for all packages

-### In conf/local.conf
+    In e.g. conf/local.conf
     INHERIT += "codechecker"
-    CODECHECKER_ENABLED = "1"

-### options:
+### options

 To generate a static HTML site as report do add:

+    In e.g. conf/local.conf
     CODECHECKER_REPORT_HTML = "1"

 To upload the results to the CodeScanner webserver (e.g. docker container) add: